NolanNicholson/chest/README.md

 ## TODO

-### Correctness
+### Correctness and Performance
-* Add tests to validate that move generation is correct.
+* Some Perft move generation tests are failing; diagnose and fix.
+* Implement "undo", and use it in the Perft tests and elsewhere.
+* Try other ways to make the Perft tests quicker.
+(Currently, they take 35 seconds at max depth 4 on my PC.)
 * Implement threefold repetition and the fifty-move rule for detecting draws.

 ### AI